cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 toc_icon: "list"
 ---
 # Changelog
+**October XX, 2021**: Major updates to make the guide compatible with OpenWrt 21.\*.
+{: .notice--success }
 **September 16th, 2021**: Updated the information about OpenWrt 21 in the section [**Bonus content: Moving from OpenWrt 19 to 21**](#bonus-content-moving-from-openwrt-19-to-21).
 In brief, DSA support is still very limited and OpenWrt has officially started rolling out version 21 with the [release of OpenWrt 21.02](https://openwrt.org/releases/21.02/notes-21.02.0).
 I'm currently testing the new version and network configuration on a few devices and once I get everything running as well as it was in version 19, I will update the entire article to reflect the new (and current) configuration.
 It is, of course, still possible to download and use [the latest OpenWrt 19 images](https://downloads.openwrt.org/releases/19.07.8/targets/), which should be just fine for a long time still.
 However, if you want to make use of OpenWrt 21, then read the aforementioned bonus section for guidance on the syntax changes and updated hardware requirements.
-{: .notice--success }
+{: .notice--info }
 **July 6th, 2021**: Added information about transitioning from OpenWrt 19 (current stable release) to OpenWrt 21 (next stable release) to a new section called [**Bonus content: Moving from OpenWrt 19 to 21**](#bonus-content-moving-from-openwrt-19-to-21).
 In brief, the *next* stable release includes changes to the network configuration syntax that are incompatible with this guide.
 Once the release version 21 becomes the *current* stable, however, I will update the main guide to reflect those changes.
 In the meantime, I added a few references to the OpenWrt forum that should help anyone interested in using version 21 instead of 19.
 Thanks to [Steve](https://forum.openwrt.org/u/SteveNewcomb) for testing and sharing his `batman-adv` configuration running on OpenWrt 21.
-{: .notice .notice--info }
+{: .notice--info }
 **Feb 17th, 2021**: Per a reader's suggestion (Joshua), I added a [`vi` cheat table](#vi-cheat-table) that has a summary of the main commands, and in the [Mesh node basic config](#mesh-node-basic-config) section, I included additional instructions on how to copy and paste the configuration files from one mesh node to another using `scp`.
 (Alternatively, it's also possible to do so using Luci's backup/restore option.)
-{: .notice .notice--info }
+{: .notice--info }
 **Jan 9th, 2021**, Update #2: Added instructions on how to automatically upgrade all installed packages with a single command.
 This information is in [Updating and installing packages](#updating-and-installing-packages).
-{: .notice .notice--info }
+{: .notice--info }
 **Jan 9th, 2021**, Update #1: Added a new section about [hardware-specific configurations](#hardware-specific-configurations) that are sometimes required for enabling the `mesh point` mode of operation.
-{: .notice .notice--info }
+{: .notice--info }
-**Dec 7th, 2020**: Publication of the original guide {: .notice .notice--info }
+**Dec 7th, 2020**: Publication of the original guide {: .notice--info }

 [top](#){: .btn .btn--light-outline .btn--small}